 Correct Answer: B

-4. Early man deified some inanimate matter such as:
+4. Early man deified some of the inanimate matter such as:

 Correct Answer: B